10 Mother’s Day DIY Gift Ideas That Double as Adorable Crafts

 4. “Open When” Letter Kit

-Create a personalized collection of sealed letters for your mom to open during specific moments—like “Open When You Miss Me” or “Open When You Need a Laugh.”
+Create a personalized collection of sealed letters for your mom to open during specific moments – like “Open When You Miss Me” or “Open When You Need a Laugh.”
 Each one is filled with a heartfelt message, photo, or small surprise.
 It’s an emotional, lasting gift that keeps giving all year.

 Making Process: Use stationery, stickers, and envelopes to craft each letter.
 Write thoughtful notes, include small mementos (like photos, tea bags, or quotes), and label each envelope with its intended “open when” moment.
 Bundle them in a decorated box or pouch.
+Aim for 8-12 letters covering different emotions and moments throughout the year.

 Price: $5-$12 (mostly for materials)